BytomDAO/vapor/docs/Running-in-Docker.md

 - `federation.json`
 - `node_key.txt`

-Then you can use bytomd and bytomcli following [Readme](https://github.com/Bytom/bytom/blob/master/README.md)
+Then you can use bytomd and bytomcli following [Bytom Wiki](https://github.com/Bytom/bytom/wiki/Command-Line-Options).

-Use `exit` to exit Docker's iterative mode
+Use `exit` to exit Docker's iterative mode.

 ### Daemon mode